privet-kitty/dufy/README.md

 All of the dependent libraries can be installed with quicklisp.

 # Install

-The easiest way to install dufy is to use quicklisp.
-The following is an example of the installation on SBCL:
+The easiest way to install dufy is to use [quicklisp](https://www.quicklisp.org/beta/):

+    * (ql:quickload :dufy)

+The latest version can also be installed with quicklisp:

-    > cd ~/quicklisp/local-projects
+    $ cd ~/quicklisp/local-projects   # the path is held in ql:*local-project-directories*
-    > git clone git@github.com:privet-kitty/dufy.git
+    $ git clone git@github.com:privet-kitty/dufy.git
-    > sbcl
+    $ sbcl   # , ccl, etc.

     * (ql:register-local-projects)
     * (ql:quickload :dufy)

-The path of the local projects is held in `ql:*local-project-directories*`.

-If you want to use ASDF without quicklisp, you should put the directory of dufy to an appropriate location and do `(asdf:load-system :dufy)`.
+If you want to use ASDF directly without quicklisp, you should put the directory of dufy to an appropriate location and do `(asdf:load-system :dufy)`.

 # Usage
 ## Basics